-Assembly is a powerful tool for enhancing your unit testing workflow.
-By leveraging Assembly’s AI capabilities, you can automatically generate relevant test cases, analyze existing tests, and significantly improve your test coverage.
-This guide will walk you through the process of using Assembly for unit testing and share best practices to maximize its effectiveness.
+Factory is a powerful tool for enhancing your unit testing workflow.
+By leveraging Factory’s AI capabilities, you can automatically generate relevant test cases, analyze existing tests, and significantly improve your test coverage.
+This guide will walk you through the process of using Factory for unit testing and share best practices to maximize its effectiveness.

 Getting Started